AimeeJATDev/CS50xFinalProject/README.md

 For the database I used:
 * SQlite3: https://www.sqlite.org/

 In the sqlite database I created a table called scores, which had id, name and score columns.
+I created three queries for the project.

 ##### The Website:
 For the website I used: